Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

   * Provides automatic collection of Application Insights Standard metrics.

 * [Logs](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/docs/logs/getting-started-console)
-  * Logs created with `Microsoft.Extensions.Logging`, see [Logging in .NET Core and ASP.NET Core](https://learn.microsoft.com/aspnet/core/fundamentals/logging) for more details on how to create and configure logging.
+  * Logs created with `Microsoft.Extensions.Logging`.
+See [Logging in .NET Core and ASP.NET Core](https://learn.microsoft.com/aspnet/core/fundamentals/logging) for more details on how to create and configure logging.
   * [Azure SDK logs](https://learn.microsoft.com/dotnet/azure/sdk/logging) are recorded as a subset of `Microsoft.Extensions.Logging`

 * Resource Detectors